dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 return the correct type.

-Most declarations, including those for modules, classes, traits, member variables, constructors, methods, function methods, and opaque types, can be marked with `{:extern}`.
+Most declarations, including those for modules, classes, traits, member variables, constructors, methods, function methods, and abstract types, can be marked with `{:extern}`.

 Marking a module with `{:extern}` indicates that the declarations